-To use this space, you should:
+To use this space, you must:

-- provide either text (140 characters or fewer) or a static gif or jpeg (no larger than 135 pixels wide by 90 pixels high)
+- provide either text (140 characters or fewer) or a static gif or jpeg (no larger than 135 pixels wide by 90 pixels high).

 - provide a link to the relevant webpage for the conference

 - suggest a start and end date for the advertisement to run (see below, regarding “exclusive weeks”).

 The color scheme of the image should not dramatically clash with the webpage.